caiostringari/deepwaves/README.md

 **MobileNet** | **Upcoming** | - |
 **EfficientNet** | **Upcoming** | - |

 **Note**: These models were trained from the scratch with data processed by Pedro Guimarães.
-Overall, they have accuracy scores higher than 95% but the training data is less general than
+Overall, they have accuracy scores higher than 95% but the training data is less general than the 20K dataset seen in the paper.

 **La Jument (100K dataset)**